openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Anotherfakedummy.md

 public class Anotherfakedummy extends extends ApiClient implements [AnotherfakedummyPatch.PatchOperation](../../paths/anotherfakedummy/AnotherfakedummyPatch.md#patchoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/another-fake/dummy"

 ## Method Summary
 | Modifier and Type | Method and Description |